vincentklaiber/dotfiles/README.md

 Restart the computer and live happily ever after.

+## Tools

+List of applications, binaries and tools.

 ## Reset
 This is a checklist of things to do before resetting the disk.